Jack P. Lewis

 Jack Pearl Lewis (March 13, 1919 – July 24, 2018) was an American Bible scholar affiliated with the Churches of Christ.
-He earned a Ph.D. in New Testament from Harvard University in 1953 and a Ph.D. in Old Testament from Hebrew Union College-Jewish Institute of Religion in 1962.
+He earned a Ph.D. in New Testament from Harvard University in 1953 and a Ph.D. in Old Testament from Hebrew Union College – Jewish Institute of Religion in 1962.
 For 50 years, Lewis taught Bible and biblical languages first at Harding University in Searcy, Arkansas, and then at Harding School of Theology in Memphis, Tennessee, where he was named professor emeritus upon his retirement.
 He authored over 223 articles in scholarly and church publications and published more than twenty-five books.
-He died in Memphis, Tennessee on July 24, 2018 at the age of 99.
+He died in Memphis, Tennessee, on July 24, 2018, at the age of 99.

 Early life

-Jack P. Lewis was born in March 1919 in Midlothian, Texas, a town thirty miles southwest of Dallas.
+Lewis was born on March 13, 1919, in Midlothian, Texas.
 He was one of four sons and one daughter born to Pearl Gaunce and Anna Elizabeth Holland Lewis.
 After graduation from Midlothian High School in 1936, Lewis entered Abilene Christian College (now University) where he majored in Bible and Greek.
 He spent summers selling books and Bibles for the Southwestern Company to put himself through school.
 After graduating with a B.A. in 1941, Lewis began preaching in Throckmorton, Texas, and pursued the M.A. degree in English at Sam Houston Teachers College.
 His thesis dealt with the use of poetry in sermons comparing John Wesley, Alexander Campbell, and N. B. Hardeman.

-In September 1944 Lewis entered the Harvard Divinity School where he studied under some of the following scholars at Harvard: Robert Pfeiffer (Old Testament), Edwin Broome (Hebrew), Arthur Darby Nock (History of Religion), Dean Willard Sperry (Preaching and Ministry), Henry Cadbury (New Testament), Harry Wolfson (Judaism), and George LaPiana and George H. Williams (Church History).
+In September 1944, Lewis entered the Harvard Divinity School where he studied under some of the following scholars at Harvard: Robert H. Pfeiffer (Old Testament), Edwin Broome (Hebrew), Arthur Nock (History of Religion), Dean Willard Sperry (Preaching and Ministry), Henry Cadbury (New Testament), Harry AustryhnWolfson (Judaism), and George LaPiana and George H. Williams (Church History).
 He earned the Bachelor of Sacred Theology degree in 1947 and immediately began a Ph.D. program in New Testament with Harvard University.
 He finished his degree in 1953.
-His dissertation was "An Introduction to the Testaments of the Twelve Patriarchs."
+His dissertation was "An Introduction to the Testaments of the Twelve Patriarchs".

-In fall 1950 Lewis began work toward a Ph.D. in Old Testament at Hebrew Union College.
+In fall 1950, Lewis began work toward a Ph.D. in Old Testament at Hebrew Union College.
 His work involved intensive study of Hebrew, and he sat under Sheldon Blank, Elias Epstein, and Samuel Sandmel.

-In 1954 Lewis moved to Searcy, Arkansas, where he accepted a teaching position with Harding College (now University).
+In 1954, Lewis moved to Searcy, Arkansas, where he accepted a teaching position with Harding College (now University).
 After four years teaching in Searcy, he moved to Memphis, Tennessee, where he was a charter faculty member of the Harding Graduate School of Religion (now Harding School of Theology).
 During his teaching career, Lewis led over 30 tours of Bible lands.